jakubpulaczewski/pipeline-flow/docs/pages/intro/quick_start.rst

 Quick Start
 ===========
-This guilde will walk you through setting up ``pipeline-flow``, running your first pipeline and understand the basic workflow.
+This guilde will walk you through setting up ``pipeline-flow``, running your first pipeline and understand the basic workflow in less than 5 minutes! 🚀

 Prerequisites
 -------------
 Before installing ``pipeline-flow``, ensure you have the following dependencies installed:

 - Python 3.12 or later installed on your machine.
-- A python package manager (e.g., pip or poetry).
+- A Python Package Manager (e.g., pip or poetry).
 - Basic Knowledge of YAML (used for pipeline configuration).
-- Access to required data sources (e.g., S3 Buckets, databases, APIs).
+- Access to required data sources and data sinks (e.g., S3 Buckets, databases, APIs).

-To check your Python version, run:
+To check your Python version installed, run:

 .. code:: bash